 On December 1, 2018, the Lake Elsinore and San Jacinto Watersheds Authority (LESJWA), in collaboration with the LE/CL TMDL Task Force, submitted proposed 2018 TMDL Revisions for public comment and peer review.
 The purpose of the proposed 2018 TMDL Revisions was to support revising the 2004-adopted nutrient total maximum daily loads (TMDLs) for Lake Elsinore and Canyon Lake.
 The document represented a multi-year effort that included collecting and analyzing extensive scientific data, evaluating findings from project planning and implementation activities, and considering results from watershed and lake water quality modeling.
 The Santa Ana Water Board staff conducted a CEQA scoping meeting in January 2019 and initiated consultation with local tribes.

 On May 3, 2019, the Santa Ana Water Board staff held a public workshop on the proposed 2018 TMDL Revisions.
 During the public workshop (and earlier by staff from U.S. Environmental Protection Agency), questions/concerns were raised regarding certain components of the proposed 2018 TMDL revisions.
 In November 2019, the Santa Ana Water Board staff received comments from Peer Reviewers assigned to review the proposed 2018 TMDL Revisions.
 Further, staff responsible for updating the Water Quality Control Plan for the Santa Ana River Basin (Basin Plan) section relating to the 2004 TMDLs for Canyon Lake and Lake Elsinore and that interact with the LE/CL TMDL Task Force changed.
-Regulatory consultant staff that supports the LE/CL TMDL Task Force also changed.
+Likewise, regulatory consultant staff that supports the LE/CL TMDL Task Force also changed during this time-period.
+The change in staffing has impacted the process significantly as there has been a loss of historical knowledge and the need for new staff to develop a sound knowledge base regarding the existing TMDLs and proposed 2018 TMDL Revisions.

 The LE/CL TMDL Task Force responded to the Peer Review comments in March 2020.
 Based on the Peer Review comments, the responses, and internal staff reviews, Santa Ana Water Board staff in October 2020 requested further information regarding the proposed 2018 TMDL Revisions and the models used to calculate TMDL targets, and wasteload (WLAs) and load allocations (LAs) contained in the proposed 2018 TMDL Revisions.
 Santa Ana Water Board staff also raised its preliminary concerns with the use of median total phosphorus (TP) and total nitrogen (TN) values of water quality observations from the San Jacinto River Cranston Guard Station reference site rather than a more conservative 25th percentile value.
 In response, the LE/CL TMDL Task Force directed its consultants to work with Santa Ana Water Board staff to answer questions regarding the modeling and update the modeling with newer versions as was previously anticipated.
 Discussions between the LE/CL TMDL Task Force consultants and Santa Ana Water Board staff, which included five modeling workshops, were completed in the spring of 2021 and presented to the Task Force at the May 17, 2021 meeting.